uniAspirin/my-apple-reminder-v1/README.md

 # My Apple Reminder V1

-A productivity-focused task management tool that takes the elegant UI/UX of MacOS Reminders and evolves it into a powerful, multi-list Kanban-style interface.
+A productivity-focused task management tool that takes the elegant UI/UX of MacOS Reminders.
+Evolving it into a powerful, multi-list Kanban-style interface.

 ## Key Enhancements